Staging (data)

 A staging area, or landing zone, is an intermediate storage area used for data processing during the extract, transform and load (ETL) process.
 The data staging area sits between the data source(s) and the data target(s), which are often data warehouses, data marts, or other data repositories.

 Data staging areas are often transient in nature, with their contents being erased prior to running an ETL process or immediately following successful completion of an ETL process.
+Such a staging area is sometimes called a transient staging area (TSA).

 There are staging area architectures, however, which are designed to hold data for extended periods of time for archival or troubleshooting purposes.
+A persistent staging area (PSA) is a type of staging area in a data warehouse which tracks the whole change history of a source table or query.

 Implementation

 Staging areas can be implemented in the form of tables in relational databases, text-based flat files (or XML files) stored in file systems or proprietary formatted binary files stored in file systems.
 Staging area architectures range in complexity from a set of simple relational tables in a target database to self-contained database instances or file systems.
 Though the source systems and target systems supported by ETL processes are often relational databases, the staging areas that sit between data sources and targets need not also be relational databases.